 In 2017, NCCE implemented a strategic plan to define the agency's mission, vision, core values and achievements for the next five years.
 The plan lays out specific goals that Correction Enterprises embarked upon to accomplish by the end of Fiscal Year 2020.
-The goals and objectives include the following:
+The goals and objectives include:

-- Grow
+- grow

-- Equip Offenders for Reentry Success
+- equip Offenders for Reentry Success

-- Educate, Engage and Persuade Stakeholders
+- educate, Engage and Persuade Stakeholders

-- Recruit, Train and Engage Staff
+- recruit, Train and Engage Staff